Vonage/vonage-php-sdk-core/README.md

 ### Searching For A Verification

-You can check the status of a verification, or access the results of past verifications using either an exsisting verification object, or a request ID.
+You can check the status of a verification, or access the results of past verifications using either an existing verification object, or a request ID.
 The verification object will then provide a rich interface:

 ```php